 On a type III B, pressure oscillations were tracked in real-time (Fig. 10).
-Dissolution of the bubble was relatively slow and dependent on mass transport and interfacial kinetics, enabling stable pressure tracking measurement period (> min).
+Dissolution of the bubble was relatively slow and dependent on mass transport and interfacial kinetics, enabling stable pressure tracking measurement for an adequate time period (> 15 min).
 Bubble detachment from the BNC also favors the slow diffusion-limited process over the Pt-catalyzed recombination reaction.